mysociety/stringprint2/readme.md

 - `render` - renders the document out to the render folder location (if the org publish_dir setting is not configured, defaults to `'_publish` in the source directory).
 - `renderzip` - renders a zip file back to the document folder.
 - `preprocess` - runs any preprocess scripts configured for the org or document
+- `process` - load and processs the source files (includes 'preprocess' steps unless 'no-preprocess' added)
-- `publish` - runs any publish scripts configured for the org or document `[command]` - run a defined commaand for that document or org.
+- `publish` - runs any publish scripts configured for the org or document.
+WIll also renderzip unless 'no-render-zip' is added as an argument.
+  `[command]` - run a defined commaand for that document or org.
 - `quit` - exits